Uncodedtech/RoadmapsResources/README.md

 # RoadmapsResources

-> **This repo includes links to important repositories holding different developer roadmaps and resources.**
+> **This repository includes links to *forked* repositories which hold a list of different developer roadmaps and resources.**

 ## Roadmaps